stoffee/csp-k8s-hcp/README.md

 ## Terraform HCL for IaC in GitHub

-Custom infrastructure code is <strong>HCL</strong> (HashiCorp Configuration Language) defined in <strong>.tf files</strong> stored within a <strong>version-controlled repository</strong> (e.g. <strong>GitHub.com</strong>).
+Custom infrastructure code is <strong>HCL</strong> (HashiCorp Configuration Language) defined in <strong>.tf files</strong> pull from a <strong>version-controlled repository (e.g. GitHub.com</strong>).

+<em>NOTE: Boxes in brown are libraries that provide files that are referenced by custom code.</em>

    * <a target="_blank" href="https://www.hashicorp.com/resources/terraform-configuration-language">https://www.hashicorp.com/resources/terraform-configuration-language</a>
    <br /><br />

-<em>NOTE: Boxes in brown are libraries that provide files that are referenced by custom code.</em>

 <a name="Task01"></a>
-1. The first manual task as a DevOps Platform Engineer is to <strong>install Terraform</strong>.
+1. The first manual task of a <strong>DevOps</strong> Platform Engineer is to install the <strong>Terraform client program</strong>.
+We have a <strong>installer shell script</strong> which installs the Terraform client, the other utilities it needs, and the GitHub repo containing custom Terraform code.

    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/terraform/install-cli">https://learn.hashicorp.com/tutorials/terraform/install-cli</a>
    <br /><br />

-We have a <strong>installer shell script</strong> which installs the Terraform client, the other utilities it needs, and the GitHub repo containing custom Terraform code.

 ## Provider for each cloud

-Terraform for each cloud vendor is similar but not identical among clouds.

-But Terraform client operation is the same across all clouds, which is one reason for its popularity in multi-cloud organizations.
+Terraform client operations (plan, apply, destroy, etc.) is the same across all clouds, which is one reason for its popularity in multi-cloud organizations.

+But the Terraform HCL code for each cloud vendor is similar but not identical among clouds.

-HashiCorp has worked with cloud infrastructure vendors to create Terraform <strong>providers</strong> that HashiCorp's Terraform program uses when it turns <strong>Terraform HCL</strong> code within <strong>.tf files</strong> into API calls that create resources.
+HashiCorp has worked with cloud infrastructure vendors to create Terraform <strong>providers</strong> that HashiCorp's Terraform program uses when it turns <strong>Terraform HCL</strong> code within <strong>.tf files</strong> into <strong>API</strong> calls that create resources.

-Provider logic is stored and retrieved from <a target="_blank" href="https://registry.hashicorp.io">https://registry.hashicorp.io</a>.
+Provider logic is stored in and retrieved from <a target="_blank" href="https://registry.hashicorp.io">https://registry.hashicorp.io</a>.

 ## Modules for cloud services